Office of the Deputy Vice-Chancellor and Senior Vice-President (Enterprise and Governance)

 Maria is a registered Patent and Trade Marks Attorney.
 She has considerable experience in intellectual property management, with previous roles at medical research institutes (Burnet Institute and Austin Research Institute) and numerous small biotech companies.
 Prior to this, Maria was a research scientist at the Walter and Eliza Hall Institute as well as in London and Colorado.
 Maria has also taught biotechnology at RMIT and Swinburne Universities.

-Lynette provides a range of services to assist with queries around commercial agreements and royalty payments.
-She also tracks and reports on university commercialisation activities.
-Lynette has a background in science and has worked across research, industry and government sectors in marketing and business development.
-She previously established a chemicals micro-business that was subsequently sold.
+Lynette provides end to end support for the technology transfer activities of Monash Innovation.
+This includes marketing and promotion of Monash intellectual property through to post-deal management, finance coordination and royalty payments.
+She also tracks and reports on university commercialisation activities (patent filings, licensing agreements and spinouts / start-ups).
+Lynette serves as the company secretary of Knowledge Commercialisation Australasia.
+She has a background in science and has worked across research, industry and government sectors in marketing and business development.
+She previously established a micro-business producing functional chemical products that was subsequently sold.

 Faculty of Art, Design and Architecture

 Clare works with her team across disciplinary boundaries to enable traditional and practice-based, industry-relevant research through competitive grant schemes, contracts and external partnerships for the Faculty of Art, Design and Architecture.
 The Faculty comprises an open, creative and connected community of artists, curators, historians, designers, architects and urban planners.
 Clare and her team facilitate strategic research and business development to enable researchers to work effectively with industry, government and the wider community.
 Clare has a PhD in philosophy and has over 10 years’ experience working across higher education and graduate research management, research strategy, policy and governance.